Robust Monotone Submodular Function Maximization: Main Results

 \subsubsection{Algorithms for $\tau=1$ in presence of ``copies''}

 Let $a'_i$ denote the copy of element $a_i$.
-As indicated previously, we would like to make our set robust to removal of critical elements.
+As briefly indicated previously, we would like to make our set robust to removal of critical elements.
 In the presence of copies, adding a copy of these elements achieves that.
-So as a first step, let's construct a set that includes a copy of each element, and so is unaffected by single element removal.
+So as a first step, consider a set that includes a copy of each element, and so is unaffected by single element removal.
 One way to do this is to run the greedy algorithm for $k/2$ iterations and then add a copy of each of the $k/2$ elements.
 Then, it follows from Lemma \ref{nem} that $g(S)=f(S)\geq \beta(0,\frac{k/2}{k-1})f(OPT(k-1,N,0))$ and then from Lemma \ref{fng} we have, $g(S)\geq (1-\frac{1}{\sqrt{e}})\, g(OPT(k,N,1))$, where we use the fact that $\beta (0,\frac{k/2}{k-1})>\beta(0,0.5)=(1-\frac{1}{\sqrt{e}})$.
 Hence, we have $\approx 0.393$-approximation and the bound is tight.
 We can certainly improve upon this, one way to do better is to think about whether we really need to copy all $k/2$ elements.
-It turns out that just copying $\{a_1,a_2\}$ is enough.
+It turns out that copying just $a_1$ and $a_2$ is enough!
 Intuitively, if the greedy set has value nicely spread out, we could get away without copying anything but nevertheless, in such a case copying just two elements does not affect the value much.
 Otherwise, as in the example from Section 2, if greedy concentrates its value on the first few elements, then copying them is enough.
 Before we state and prove this formally, consider the below corollary: \begin{coro} Let $A$ be the final set obtained by running the greedy algorithm for $l$ steps on an initial set $S$.
 Then we have,

-\end{coro} \begin{proof} Follows from Lemma \ref{nem}, since $f(.|S)$ is monotone submodular for any fixed set $S$ and union of greedy on $f(.|S)$ with $S$ is the same as doing greedy on $f(.)$ starting with $S$. \end{proof} Now we state and prove a simple yet key lemma, which will allow us to quantify how the guarantee of greedy algorithm w.r.t.\ $f(OPT(k,N,0))$ improves over $(1-1/e)$, as a function of how concentrated the value of the greedy set is on the first few elements. \begin{lem} Starting with initial set $S$, run $l$ iterations of the greedy algorithm and let $A$ be the output (so $|A|=l+|S|$).
+\end{coro} \begin{proof} Follows from Lemma \ref{nem}, since $f(.|S)$ is monotone submodular for any fixed set $S$ and union of greedy on $f(.|S)$ with $S$ is the same as doing greedy on $f(.)$ starting with $S$. \end{proof} Suppose $A$, referred to as the greedy set, is the output of Algorithm \ref{greedy}.
+We now state and prove a simple yet key lemma, which will allow us to quantify how the ratio $\frac{f(A)}{f(OPT(k,N,0))}$ improves over $(1-1/e)$, as a function of how concentrated the value of the greedy set is on the first few elements. \begin{lem} Starting with initial set $S$, run $l$ iterations of the greedy algorithm and let $A$ be the output (so $|A|=l+|S|$).
 Then given $f(S)\geq c f(A)$ for some $c\leq 1$ (high concentration of value on $S$ implies large $c$), we have,